Our Response to COVID-19

 The School of Film & Photography is dedicated to keeping the students, staff, and faculty safe during this unprecedented time.
 Because the art & creativity of filmmaking and photography depend so heavily upon in-person production, the SFP has worked with Montana State University to create a set of guidelines for every student production.
 These guidelines (outlined below) come from the standard set by the professional industry.
 We encourage you to familiarize yourself with these guidelines and hold the students around you to the professional standard.

 - Models/Actors, who are not affiliated with MSU are strongly encouraged to show proof of a negative COVID test on a weekly basis while working with a photography or film crew, this includes being tested one week prior to shooting/filming and at the start of session/filming.
-If unaffiliated models/actors show symptoms and cannot provide negative test results per the schedule above, they cannot engage in projects.
-Anytime a formal invitation is made for a non-MSU affiliated model or actor to produce a photograph or film for an MSU project then the protocol above must be followed.
+If unaffiliated models/actors show symptoms and cannot provide negative test results per the schedule above, they cannot engage in Anytime a formal invitation is made for a non-MSU affiliated model or actor to participate in a photograph or film for an MSU project then the protocol above must be followed.

-- Students on the film/photography crew and those in the cast agree to avoid events and environments that do not allow for social distancing or mask use when they are working on these projects.
+- Students on the film/photography crew and those in the cast agree to avoid events and environments that do not allow for social distancing or mask use when they are working on these

 - All Models/Actors will maintain appropriate social distancing in master shots that require more than a single unmasked actor.

-- Each member of the crew will be asked to verbally confirm that, to the best of their knowledge, they are free of typical COVID-19 symptoms before working with others on the project.
+- Each member of the crew will be asked to verbally confirm that, to the best of their knowledge, they are free of typical COVID-19 symptoms before working with others on the

 - If a member of the film/photo crew does not feel well or has been exposed to someone who is positive for COVID-19, they will not be involved in filming/shooting until it is safe for them to rejoin the production.